4 Books for your Summer High School Reading Program

 4 Books for your 6th Grade Summer School Reading Program

-Reading summer school programs can be very effective in bringing struggling students up to speed.
-Even those students who are keeping up with the curriculum can benefit from some extra reading during the summer months.
+Reading summer school programs can be a very effective way to bring struggling students up to speed.
 However, students won’t get as much out of their summer reading if they aren’t interested in the books.
 Below are four books that are sure to keep students engaged and paying attention during a 6th grade summer reading program.

 The Harry Potter series is one of the most popular book series ever written.
 It has been publicized, used to make movies and discussed in the media all over the world.
 For this reason, it is one of the best choices for teachers leading a 6th grade summer reading program.
 The series engages students, keeps them guessing and provokes many questions about morality and friendship.

 This book follows the journey of a young girl, her friend and her baby brother as they travel through time to rescue her father, who had mysteriously disappeared while experimenting with time travel.
-“A Wrinkle in Time” is very exciting, and its storyline is ideal for students in the sixth grade.
-Students can often identify with the characters in this book and, because the book is relatively short, they won’t lose interest.
+“A Wrinkle in Time” is very exciting, and its storyline is ideal for 6th grade students who can often identify with the characters in the book.

 “The Chronicles of Narnia” is one of the best books for teachers attempting to introduce their sixth graders to symbolism.
 This book follows the story of a group of four children who travel to a magical land and come face-to-face with evil.
 Like some of the other novels on this list, the Chronicles of Narnia books have also spawned a popular film series that students can watch and discuss after they have finished reading the books.